cn-tools/plg_cntools_snowfall/README.md

 This Joomla! v3 Plug-In integrate a snow falling down effect into your website.

 There are many config variants available.
 So you can find the perfect 'design' for your site.
-Also this plug-in is actually in three languages available:
+Also this plug-in is actually in four languages available:
 * en-EN
+* de-AT
 * de-DE
 * hr-HR